nschlia/ffmpegfs/INSTALL.md

 Fix by installing it (or similar):

-     aptitude install bc
+     apt-get install bc

-On Ubuntu use the same command with `apt-get` in place of `aptitude`.
+On Ubuntu use the same command with `apt-get` in place of `apt-get`.

 **Songs get cut short**